hatakkey/MAG-integrated/docs/installation_verification.md

 ## 2. **SCTP is supported on host machine**

 - Check if SCTP is supported on your host machine as the communication between HSS and MME is via SCTP and needs to be enabled on your host machine.
-- If you don’t have SCTP enabled, then a 4G session will fail with error and you need to install SCTP In MME.log
+- If you don’t have SCTP enabled, then a 4G session will fail with error and you need to install SCTP.
+In MME.log:
 ```bash
 ERROR: pid:Main in fd_sctp_create_bind_server@sctp.c:829: ERROR: in '(*sock = socket(family, SOCK_STREAM, IPPROTO_))' : Protocol not supported
 ```
-- If command checksctp ---> “STCP supported” then skip (2) install SCTP (ubuntu ---> supported by default)
+- If command checksctp ---> “STCP supported” then skip (2) install SCTP (ubuntu ---> supported by default).
 ```bash
 [root@compute-1 MAG-integrated]# checksctp
 SCTP supported
 ```
-- install sctp as below if not enabled
+- install sctp as below if not enabled.
 ```bash
 [root@compute-1]# dnf install kernel-modules-extra
 [root@compute-1]# rm /etc/modprobe.d/sctp-blacklist.conf